Fasting For vs. Fasting From

-The following blog was written by Keela Smith.
-Keela is wife to Andrew (Marathon Campus Pastor) and mom to Isaiah (16 months old).
+The following blog was written in 2019 by Keela Smith.
+Keela is wife to Andrew (Marathon Campus Pastor) and mom to Isaiah (2 years old).
 She has just started a new job as Onward's Ministry Assistant.
 Keela also helped plant the Marathon Campus and has a huge heart for our church.

 - - - - -

 I feel like I have been anticipating this season for months.
 Planning and waiting, reading about Fast Forward and Awaken Nashville, thinking about how I could be engaged and a part of what God is doing in our churches and across our city.

 I’d been brainstorming my own “plan” for fasting and praying each day, discussing with Andrew what this will look like in our own home, talking to friends about what they would be fasting from, and what everyone’s experiences with fasting had been like in the past.
 So many conversations about what we might fast from and how we might be impacted by the 30 days ahead.